 Employees who have been continuously employed by their employer for at least two years are entitled to a statutory redundancy payment if they are dismissed on grounds of redundancy.
-An employee loses the right to a redundancy payment if he or she unreasonably refuses an offer of suitable alternative employment.
+An employee loses the right to a redundancy payment if they unreasonably refuse an offer of suitable alternative employment.